 With so many people searching for properties online today, there is a real chance that property fraudsters may take advantage of you and cause you to lose money quickly by attempting to get you to pay a security deposit or move-in fee without ever having seen the apartment or rental unit.
-To fool and deceive you into parting with a lot of money, scammers and con artists prey on naive renters by working under cover of accountability, legal paperwork, and paper trails.
+To fool and deceive you into parting with a lot of money, scammers and con artists prey on naive renters by working under the cover of accountability, legal paperwork, and paper trails.
 Check out this article to know about how to spot a rental scam.

 What is a rental scam?

-Before learning how to spot a rental scam, you should know what a rental scam really means.
+Before learning how to spot a rental scam, you should know what a rental scam means.
 A rental scam is basically a scam involving fraudsters and scammers trying to fraud tenants of their money.
-The scammers try to scam the tenants by engaging in illegal property listings or taking the deposit or move-in fee without letting the tenants see the apartment or without the intention of ever letting you rent the apartment.
+The scammers try to scam the tenants by engaging in illegal property listings or taking the deposit or move-in fee without letting the tenants and rent guarantors see the apartment or without the intention of ever letting you rent the apartment.
 These scammers either hide behind the screen or fake identities.

 Types of rental scams